abrarfrahman/playbooks-demo/README.md

 | $\text{ERR} = \text{Sum or Number of Errors Corrected}$ |

 ### Usage Rate (UR, or “offensive load”)
 **Definition:** Proportion of the team’s workload handled by an agent or human.
+Default cost function is the number of tasks attempted.

 | **Formula** |
 |-------------|